 8. Add some ribbon or string and – ta-dah – handmade christmas decorations to add some colour to your tree.
 Now to clean up the mess…

-Please like Kizzy, Izzy and Baby on Facebook or follow @kizzy1984 on Twitter for blog updates.
+Please like Kizzy, Izzy and Baby on Facebook or follow @kizzy1984 on Twitter.